danielharrell/SumLect2015/Lost_Idea_LA.md

 case, becomes of its defense?
 Suppose the threat to liberal education does come from within, in a question it would have us ask for ourselves about what it means to be educated.
-What in turn could it mean---what should it mean---to defend liberal education *against* this threat?
-Even my way of putting this question, and my use of "against," casts the threat in external terms, and suggests there is no way of avoiding this if a defense is to be made.
+What in turn could it mean, what should it mean, to defend liberal education *against* this threat?
+Even my way of putting this question casts the threat in external terms, and suggests there is no way of avoiding this if a defense is to be made.
 But how to make it, then, without falsifying the sense in which the threat is finally internal?

-Here is what strikes me as the simplest answer to this question, and the best, so far as it goes.
-The threat to liberal education is internal---so we supposed, and so I believe---insofar as it comes from a question about what it means to be educated that we must ask for ourselves, and may well answer in a choice against liberal education.
-But then again, we may well answer this question otherwise, by choosing liberal education.
-Liberal education would thus represent a second answer to the question, opposed to the first.
-The threat, then, remains internal, insofar as both answers are to the same question; but the threat becomes external insofar as one answer opposes the other.

-This way of thinking about the threat as external, while simple, implies something important, I think, about what it means to defend liberal education against the threat, so understood.
-For this defense, to have any chance of success, will have to convince us that liberal education does provide an answer to the question of what it means to be educated, even for those who give a different answer.
-And to do this, the defense will have to show that something is lost in a choice against liberal education, whatever might be gained; and that the answer we give in such a choice, even if it turns out right, risks being wrong.
-But the only way to show this, so far as I can tell, is to show that there is something studied in liberal education, and something learned, which would otherwise go unstudied and unlearned.
+This question, I think, can be answered fairly simply, but it leads to a harder question.
+The simple answer goes like this.
+If we must ask what it means to be educated for ourselves, then, true, we may well answer in a choice against liberal education.
+But then again, we may well answer otherwise, by choosing liberal education.
+Liberal education would thus be a second answer to the question, opposed to the first.
+Insofar as one answer opposes the other, the threat to liberal education would be external, even though it remained internal insofar as both answers are to the same question.
+But if the threat is external as one answer opposed to another, then at least one thing can be inferred about liberal education's defense.
+This defense will have to convince us that liberal education *does* provide an answer to the question of what it means to be educated, even for those who give a different answer.
+It will have to show us that something is lost in a choice against liberal education, whatever might be gained; and that the answer we give in such a choice, even if it turns out right, risks being wrong.
+And showing this much,
+I think, means showing that there is something learned in liberal education, which would otherwise go unlearned.
 To show, in short, that liberal education has a subject-matter.
 Or in a word: content.

-But what *is* this content?
-What should we say is learned in a liberal education?
-Traditionally, this was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and astronomy.
+But what then *is* this content?
+What should we say is learned in a liberal education alone?
+This is the harder question.
+Traditionally, the content of a liberal education was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and astronomy.
 Each of these arts was thought to conjoin a skill with a subject.
-And together, these arts were thought to form a whole.
+And together, they were thought to form a whole.
 This is why one could say there was *something* to learn in a liberal education, rather than many things, or anything, or nothing.
-But one might also say, or at least suspect, that this traditional curriculum was a means of initiation and indoctrination, with a history of oppression.
-For the liberal arts were traditionally learned by the few rather than the many---the leisured few, already free from servitude, so it was thought.
+But one might also say, or at least suspect, that this traditional curriculum was a form of initiation and indoctrination, with a history of exclusion and oppression.
+For the liberal arts were traditionally learned by the few rather than the many---the leisured few, already free from servitude.
 It could be argued, then, that the education they received was 'liberal' not in liberating them, but in shaping them, stamping them, and perpetuating them.
-This argument might even be made against the content of a liberal education more generally.
+And the same might be suspected of any content.
 For in what sense could we be liberated by it, rather than merely determined by it?
-What distinguishes content, in other words, from doctrine, or dogma?
+What distinguishes content, in other words, from dogma, or doctrine?

+To identify a liberal
+education with content, then, can seem (close-mind)

-If we press this argument against content, we might even say that a truly liberal education has no content.
+f we press this argument against content, we might even say that a truly liberal education has no content.
 Perhaps it educates us in a kind of perplexity and ignorance, for example, where we come to know that we don't know.
 Or